 Check that all channels in the ICF are free of particles or similar debris.
 If possible, apply some refrigeration oil to ease the insertion of the modules and to protect the O-rings.

-Tightening (fig. 5, 6 and 7)
+Tightening (fig. 5)

-Tighten the top cover with a torque wrench, to the values indicated in the table (see fig. 5).
+Tighten the top cover with a torque wrench, to the values indicated in the table.